Reducing summer traffic congestion with mobility data

 Is your data source accurate and broad enough to encompass multiple use cases?
 For example, are all road types covered?
 How do you ensure the reliability of the data?
 Are all types of drivers and regions represented?
 How timely is the data?

 Arity’s mobility data is a stable, reliable, up-to-the-minute source of driving data at scale.
-It includes 19% of the U.S. driving population and covers not just highways and interstates but also the everyday arterial roads in communities across the country—65% of our data, in fact, represents traffic on these local roads.
+It includes 19% of the U.S. driving population and covers not just highways and interstates but also the everyday arterial roads in communities across the country — 65% of our data, in fact, represents traffic on these local roads.

-Transform your seasonal traffic management with insights from mobility data
+Transform your traffic management with our insights

 By embracing mobility data, departments of transportation can move beyond reactive measures and toward proactive, intelligent traffic management.
 Not only does this ensure smarter, smoother summer travel, it also lays the foundation for a more connected, responsive transportation future.